 Use your scissors to make an opening down the center of the cardboard.
 The cut should be about three-quarters of the way down the length.

 Cut a 10" length of your yarn and insert it into the opening in the cardboard, making sure to space it evenly on each side.
 Leave the piece of yarn where it is for now while you move on to the next step.

 Lay the end of your working yarn on the edge of the cardboard, stretching it across the width of the cardboard.
 Hold that end of yarn in place with your thumb as you begin wrapping the yarn around the cardboard, width-wise.

 Try to wrap the yarn evenly around the cardboard as you go, keeping the same amount of tension and not pulling too tightly.
-If you pull too tightly, the yarn might stretch, making the yarn pom pom smaller after you cut it (we'll get to that in a sec).
+If you pull too tightly, the yarn may stretch, making the yarn pom-pom smaller after you cut it.
+(We'll get to that in a sec.)

 5. Stay the Course

-Keep on wrapping the yarn around the cardboard.
-Do as much of this as you want but remember that the more you wrap, the fuller the pom pom.
-For the pom pom in this tutorial, the yarn got wrapped around the cardboard about 100 (!) times.
+Keep wrapping the yarn around the cardboard.
+Do as much of this as you want, but remember that the more you wrap, the fuller the pom-pom.
+For this tutorial, we wrapped the yarn around the cardboard about 100 (!) times.